atomix/atomix.github.io/copycat/docs/getting-started.md

 }
 ```

 In each operation method, once the commit has been applied to the state machine, the `Commit` must be `close`d.
 This releases the `Commit` object back to a pool.
 In certain types of state machines, commits can be held open across method calls.
-This is explained in more detail in the [state machine][state-machine] documentation.
+This is explained in more detail in the [state machine][state-machines] documentation.

 ### Implementing snapshot support